bigcode-project/bigcode-dataset/README.md

 - `language_selection`: notebooks and file with language to file extensions mapping used to build the Stack v1.1.
 - `pii`: code for running PII detection and anonymization on code datasets.
 - `preprocessing`: code for filtering code datasets based on:
-  - line length and percentage of alphanumeric characters.
+  - line length and percentage of alphanumeric characters (basic filter)
   - number of stars.
   - comments to code ratio.
   - tokenizer fertility
+  - Additionnal filters used for StarCoder Training:
+    - basic-filter with parameters that depend on the file's extension.
+    - filter to remove XML files
+    - filter for HTML based on displayed-text VS code ratio
+    - filter to remove small and large files (for json and yaml)
+    - code to generate full-content with meta (repo-name, filename, num stars) for training
 - `decontamination`: script to remove files that match test-samples from code generation benchmarks.